 What if I don’t have my wisdom teeth removed?

 Having your wisdom teeth removed is just part of the process of growing up for many people, but that doesn’t mean it’s any less of a hassle to schedule!
-We understand that wisdom teeth removal can throw a wrench in your plans, which is why we do everything we can to make the process as smooth as possible – that includes working with our patients on finding a payment plan that fits their budget.
+We understand that wisdom teeth removal can throw a wrench in your plans, which is why we do everything we can to make the process as smooth as possible – that includes working with our patients on finding payment options that fit their budget.

-Talk to our team at Lane and Associates Family Dentistry if you are interested in learning more about wisdom teeth removal payment plan options.
-We are also in network with over 18 different insurance providers and even accept Medicaid at some offices.
-If you do not currently have dental insurance, we will be happy to work with you to create a payment plan that fits your budget.
+Talk to our team at Lane and Associates Family Dentistry if you are interested in learning more about wisdom teeth removal payment options through Care Credit.
+We are also in-network with over 18 different insurance providers and even accept Medicaid at some offices.
+If you do not currently have dental insurance, we also offer Lane Advantage which is a dental savings plan offering 15% off oral surgery.
 Have questions about an upcoming wisdom tooth removal consultation or would like to schedule a second opinion?
 Talk to our team today.